-Representation Reference Consultee/Agent Question Comment Summary Officer Response Representation Reference Consultee/Agent Question In light of NPPF requirements the following should be updated.
+Representation Reference Consultee/Agent Question Comment Summary Officer Response Page 176 Richborough Estates (Pegasus Neil Cox 2 In light of NPPF requirements the following should be updated.
 Green Belt LDC 4 Pieces of Green Belt Evidence most recent July 2017.
-LPR documents refers to the Green Belt review as considering "whether there is any specific requirements to amend existing Green Belt boundaries to meet local rather than strategic need."
-LPR committed to consider GBBC HMA need consider Green Belt evidence review to address such strategic need and the committed to consider GBBC HMA need consider Green Belt evidence review to address such strategic need and around Lichfield, Burntwood, key Rural Settlements - identified supplementary Green Belt report 2016 assess parcels of land around Lichfield, Burntwood, key Rural Settlements - identified smaller sites to be considered for removed from Green Belt to meet housing need in LPS.
-Land at Huddlesford have was identified for removal through the LPA process but allocation subsequently removed in Focused changes consultation.
+LPR documents refers to the Green Belt review as considering "whether there is any specific requirements to amend existing Green Belt boundraires to meet local rather than strategic need."
+LPR commuted to consider GBC HMA need consider Green Belt evidence review to address such strategic need.
+Park Common Uchfield, Burnwood, Key Naral Settlements - identified smaller sites to be considered for removed from Green Belt to meet housing need in LPS.
+Land at Huddlesford Law was identified for removal through the LPA process but allocation subsequently removed in Focused changes consultation.
 The removal should be considered through evidence on Green Belt to underpin LPR.
-Para 13.00 f scoping Issues and Options anticipates a further Green Belt review document will be required also referenced in Appendix A of document.
-Housing S50 Housing Needs Study and StMA 2012 (six years ago) included LDC TBC and CCD report considered demographic housing economic trends date from 2012 based sub national household projections.
-More recent data 2014 available and it is considered that if national planning policy remains as darfated SfMA should be refershed in line with latest projections.
-Also 2016 based data will be published in summer 2018 once available should be used as a baseline for future housing growth.
-Housing White Paper and Planning for the Right Homes in the Right Places proposed standard Methodology and evidence of the proposed standard Methodology of the Wellings requirements if in revised NPPF (July) appropriate to use standard approach.
-2014 projections LDC 2016-2026 + 275 households per annum.
-2016 affordability ratio 8.5 r & dwelling pregiuments 340 pe Officer Response Richborough Estates (Pegasus that, "the sites and the scale of development identified in the plan should not be subject to such a scale of obligations and policy burdens that their ability to be developed viably is threatened" It is therefore considered of paramount importance that a Viability Comments noted, consideration of a Green Belt Review will be undertaken SIO1317 Neil Cox 2 Assessment is undertaken alongside the LPR.
-Consideration to undertaking a HEDNA will be undertaken Staffordshire Whole Welcomes the opportunity to comment on the document and look forward to working together as the plan progresses.
-Want to see high level of cooperation and engagement maintained and enhanced through the preparation and implementation of the plan.
+Para 1.30 of Scoping Issues and Options anticipates a further Green Belt review document Will be required also referenced in Appendix A of document.
+Housing SSD Housing Need's Study and SHMA 2012 (kix years ago) included LDC TBC and CCD report considered dmographic housing economic trends date from 2012 based sub national household projections.
+More cent data 2014 available and it is considered than will be rupinted in Game available should be used as baseline for future housing growth.
+Housing White Paper and Planning for the Right Homes in the Right Places proposed standard Methodology for annum.
+But 2015 diard data will be published in surmer 2016 avaid Adwelling requirement likely to Change one 2016 population household projections - SHMA identified and Wethodology 353 dwelling; Staff advelling requirement likely to Change one 2016 population household projections - SHMA identified and wethodology 353 dwelling; Staff advelling requirement likely to Change one 2016 population household projections - SHMA identified and wethodology 353 dwelling; Staff advelling requirement likely to Change one 2016 population household projection - SHMA identified and wethodology 353 dwelling; Staff advelling requirement likely to Ch Comments noted, consideration of a Green Belt Review will be undertaken Consideration to undertaking a HEDNA will be undertaken Staffordshire Whole see high level of cooperation and engagement maintained and enhanced through the preparation and implementation of the plan.
 Early review is triggered by the need to address the GBHMA issues.
 The consultation document does not provide any robust scenarios on the quantum of any potential additional housing numbers and employment land requirements.
 Advise that it is essential to establish a fixed and robust set of figures so that the spatial distribution and supporting infrastructure can be shaped in future iterations of the plan preparation.
 Will continue to work with LDC on preparing an IDP and evidence base documents.
 Aware secondary education infrastructure is a particularly important issue for District and one the new Local Plan will need to address which includes the potential for a new secondary school.
-The enabling transport and connectivity infrastructure to support any new developments will of course be of Consultation document questions on level of growth invited comments on how consultees consider it should be met in SIO1318 County Council Document fundamental importance to determining any new strategic site allocations. order to help LDC make deliverable proposals.
-SIO1319 Staffordshire County Council 1 The Plan period is appropriate Comments noted
+The enabling transport and connectivity infrastructure to support any new developments will of course be of Consultation document questions on level of growth invited comments on how consultees consider it should be met in SIO1318 County Council Staffordshire Document fundamental importance to determining any new strategic site allocations. order to help LDC make deliverable proposals.
+SIO1319 County Council 1 The Plan period is appropriate Comments noted